 Maintaining a healthy lawn is an important aspect of owning a home.
 One important task to consider is dethatching your lawn.
 Dethatching involves removing the layer of dead grass, roots, and other organic material that accumulates on top of the soil.
 While dethatching can have many benefits, it’s important to consider both the pros and cons before deciding if it’s the right choice for your lawn.
+Visit Lilydale Instant Lawn if you’d like to know more about instant lawn and lawn care.

 1. Improved Water and Nutrient Absorption